The best sales to shop today: AirPods Pro, Dyson, Greenworks, and more | CNN Underscored

 If you have yet to try your hand at sous vide, today’s your chance to get in on the cooking trend.
 An Anova Precision Cooker Nano is on sale for $99 at Amazon.
 For the unindoctrinated, this cooker circulates water at the exact temperature needed for perfectly cooked meals, plus it boasts fast heat-up times and Wi-Fi connection so you can set the timer and temperature with the associated app, all in a small, durable body.

 It may be mid-June, but Overstock is already ready for the Fourth of July.
-The retailer’s July Fourth blowout runs through the upcoming holiday and features up to 70%-off savings on thousands of items, including patio furniture, rugs, office furniture, home decor and more — not to mention everything ships for free, so shop now while it’s all in stock.
+The retailer’s July Fourth blowout runs through the upcoming holiday and features up to 70% off savings on thousands of items, including patio furniture, rugs, office furniture, home decor and more — not to mention everything ships for free, so shop now while it’s all in stock.

 Summer weather has officially arrived, but there’s still time to upgrade your outerwear — and other layers — at Columbia, where almost everything is 25% off at the Gear Up Sale.
 More than 2,000 items are marked down, including shorts, tees, hiking boots, hats and light jackets, so you can take on any adventure this season.
 Try sorting by product type to fill any specific gaps in your current wardrobe.